clay-wangzhi/ansible-collection-devops/README.md

 > If you want to be more explicit, you can use the fully-qualified role name when referring to a role in this collection, like `geerlingguy.k8s.kubernetes` instead of just `kubernetes`.
 This could be helpful if, for example, you maintain a separate `kubernetes` role in another place on your local workstation.

-## Development

-Currently, all the Kubernetes roles (inside `roles/`) are Git submodules, and work on the roles themselves should take place in the upstream Role repository.
-At some point, the roles might move into this repository for their canonical home.

-This collection has some integration tests (inside `molecule/`), however, which pull all the roles together and ensure they work in tandem on the latest supported platforms.

-To run a particular test scenario, you need to install molecule and the OpenShift Python client (`pip install molecule openshift`), then you can run:

-    molecule test -s [scenario]

-For example, to run the k8s_manifests role test scenario:

-    molecule test -s test-manifests

-If you would like to develop the collection or leave a scenario running for debugging, use `molecule converge` to run the scenario but not tear down the local test environment.

 ### Pushing a new version

 Before tagging a new version, make sure all the git submodules are up to date: